 The key to being prepared is to customize your strategy.
 No book, No website, and No expert will ever know your unique situation enough to tell you what to do.
 Each and every person reading this must evaluate their own specific circumstances and then formulate a plan to deal with the most likely threats facing them.

 While we can point you in the right direction, your safety ultimately comes down to how willing you are to put in the work.
-I encourage you to not put off implementing these strategies.
-The last thing you want to find out in a disaster, is that you are to late to do anything about it.
+I encourage you not to put off implementing these strategies.
+The last thing you want to find out in a disaster is that you are too late to do anything about it.